TIMEX’s “Race Against TimeX” at FORTNITE becomes the official timer of the Metaverse-breakinglatest.news-Breaking Latest News

 “Race Against TimeX” includes 6 mini-games, each pitting the player against time, with challenges including rising water, closing walls, breaking floors, and players on precarious trails in the dark Dodge Lebo and find your way.
 Players can purchase items, which have fantastic watches that transfer special abilities to the player’s wrist to increase speed and power, allowing them to complete all 6 mini-games in the fastest time possible.

-Timex’s first foray into the Metaverse is with an event with innovative partners, including a live virtual and interactive with Wave Justin Bieber The concert’s official program is currently counted down, and with AmazeVR’s Megan Thee Stallion VR Concert Tour – Enter The Hottieverse, a virtual tour in which each participant’s avatar is paired with a special virtual reality hand tracking feature. on the Timex virtual watch.
+Timex’s first foray into the Metaverse is with an event with innovative partners, including a live virtual and interactive with Wave Justin Bieber The official show of the concert is currently counted down, as well as with AmazeVR’s Megan Thee Stallion VR Concert Tour – Enter The Hottieverse, a virtual tour in which each participant’s avatar is paired with a special virtual reality hand tracking feature. on the Timex virtual watch.
 Now, in “Race Against TimeX,” Timex offers its most interactive, virtual experience yet, with more events planned to further position Timex at the forefront of the metaverse.

 Timex has partnered with best-in-class partners for the successful launch of “Race Against TimeX”, including Metabrands, the branding agency of the MetaverseTMEpic Games games company SuperAwesome, which facilitates digital engagement of GenZ gamers, and Beyond Creative, a leading developer of Fortnite Creative games.